 - Tamari – usually made with soy and possibly a little wheat (usually gluten free but ALWAYS CHECK THE LABEL)

-Once cooked serve this Chinese style rice with your favourite takeaway – or fakeaway or enjoy a bowl on its own garnished with sliced chillis, spring onions (scallions) and coriander (cilantro).
-It is also te perfect base for making special fried rice.
+Once cooked, serve this Chinese style pressure cooker rice with your favourite takeaway or fakeaway.
+I enjoy a bowl on its own garnished with sliced chillies, spring onions (scallions) and coriander (cilantro).
+You can also use it as a base for making special fried rice, frying up your favourite meat and veg before adding the rice to the pan.

 Can I make Pressure Cooker Chinese Rice Ahead?

-You can make this ahead, and it will reheat in the microwave, but it is so easy there is no need to make this ahead.
-If you do make sure the rice is cooled, keep in the fridge for no more than 48 hours (I never keep cooked rice in the fridge for more than a day) and reheat thoroughly before serving.
+You can make this ahead, and it will reheat in the microwave.
+However, it is so easy there is no need to make this ahead.
+If you do make it ahead of time, be sure the rice is cooled and then store it in the fridge for no more than 48 hours.
+Make sure you reheat it thoroughly before serving.

 Can I Freeze Instant Pot Chinese Style Rice?

-I’m a big believer in cook once and eat twice and this recipe has been written to make a double portion that will exactly fill two standard plastic takeaway trays.
+I’m a big believer in cook once and eat twice.
+This recipe has been written to make a double portion that will exactly fill two standard plastic takeaway trays.
 Pack leftovers into takeout trays, allow to cool and then freeze.
 Grab a tub from the freezer and defrost in the fridge, or microwave from frozen.

 - fresh coriander / cilantro